beifa/parrot_toucan/README.md

 150 epochs completed in 0.229 hours.
 ```
 <img src = 'project1_yolo5/model_yolo/yolov5m_parrot8/test_batch0_pred.jpg'>
-This how fast make detection but i not like magic and a make project 2
+This how model make detection, but i not like magic and ш decided to make project2.

 -------------------

 ## Project2_rcnn(fasterrcnn_resnet50)

+Task to find where parrot on image:

-  - New data, only parrot, train parrot image from forest
+  - New data, only parrot, image of parrots in the forest, maked resize(512*512), add tags(different size parrot on image)
+  - model train:
+      - train_test_split 40 epoch.
+      - stratified folds by tags 40 epoch..
-  - test data on image have people image not changed.
+  - test data: images contain people and previously unseen compositions, image not changed(size).
   - for visual use streamlit

   Predict by each fold: